COVID19: Don't allow a little thing like a pandemic to put you off! I can deliver my workshops online, for as little as £60!

 Please see my website for more testimonials ('Schools' section) and information about all my books and school visits:

-I have written 4 novels (A Tiger Too Many, Grown-ups Can’t Be Friends with Dragons, Season of the Mammoth and The Grubby Feather Gang) and a collection of limericks (There Was An Old Fellow From Skye).
-My novels focus on dramatic themes and realistic dilemmas often in a historical setting.
+As well as a number of KS1 and KS2 reading books for educational publishers, I have written 4 novels (A Tiger Too Many, Grown-ups Can’t Be Friends with Dragons, Season of the Mammoth and The Grubby Feather Gang) and a collection of limericks (There Was An Old Fellow From Skye).
+My novels focus on dramatic themes and realistic dilemmas, often in a historical setting.
 “A Tiger Too Many proved to be an excellent starting point for the children’s learning about World War 2.
-From the opening paragraph they were hooked and their interest in the war was captured.
-The pace and suspense of the story maintained their enthusiasm.
-The book sparked a wealth of writing opportunities.”
+From the opening paragraph they were hooked and their interest in the war was captured.”
 Judith Corcoran, teacher “My daughter and I recently finished reading your book ‘Grown-ups Can’t Be Friends With Dragons’ and I wanted to tell you how much we enjoyed the story.
 We found it completely absorbing and very moving.
 The final chapter left us feeling like we had lived the adventure with Brian!
 Thank you for giving us a wonderful experience.”
 Jason Anders, parent.